-Albemarle County is committed to ensuring homelessness in our region is rare, brief and nonrecurring.
+Albemarle County is committed to ensuring homelessness in our region is rare, brief, and nonrecurring.
 Since 1998, the County has partnered with the Thomas Jefferson Area Coalition for the Homeless, the City of Charlottesville, and regional homeless services providers in working to move homeless individuals and families from living on the streets and in shelters to securing decent, stable, affordable homes of their own.

-32 Nai, J., Naraayanan, I. Hernandez and K. Savini (2018).
-'People in more racially diverse neighborhoods are more prosocial'.
-Journal of Personality and Social Psychology, 114(4), pp. 497-515.
-33 Wells, A.F., L. Fox and D. Cordova-Cobo (2016).
+31 Wells, A.F., L. Fox and D. Cordova-Cobo (2016).
 How Racially Diverse Schools and Classrooms can Benefit all Students.
 The Century Foundation.

-34 Kallick, D. (2015).
+32 Kallick, D. (2015).
 Bringing Vitality to Main Street: How Immigrant Small Businesses Help Local Economies Grow.
 Americas Society/Council of the Americas and The Fiscal Policy Institute.

-Currently, there are an estimated 165 persons experiencing homelessness in the Thomas Jefferson Planning District, Region 1035.
-This number includes 15 children under the age of 18 years, with the majority of persons experiencing homelessness (140 individuals) aged 25 years and older (see Table 15).
-This number represents a 9.8% decrease in the number of homeless persons since 2018, primarily due to a significant decrease (42.3%) in the number of homeless children under the age of 1836.
+Currently, there are an estimated 188 persons experiencing homelessness in the Thomas Jefferson Planning District, Region 1033.
+This number includes 21 children under the age of 18 years, with the majority of persons experiencing homelessness (162 individuals) aged 25 years and older (see Table 15)34.